Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • increased heart rate;

-• cyanosis at the ends of the finger phalanges and in the region of the nasolabial triangle.
+• cyanosis at the ends of the digital phalanges and in the area of the nasolabial triangle.

-The duration of the attack is different.
-Asthmatic wheezing in bronchial and cardiac pathology is similar in sound, but different in manifestation.
-In the presence of diseases of the vascular system and respiratory noises, it is necessary to check the patient's pressure and measure the pulse.
-Based on the data obtained, a treatment strategy is chosen.
+The duration of the attack varies.
+Asthmatic wheezing in bronchial and cardiac pathologies is similar in sound, but different in manifestation.
+In the presence of diseases of the vascular system and respiratory sounds, it is necessary to check the patient’s pressure and measure the pulse.
+Based on the data obtained, treatment tactics are selected.

-Since wheezing during breathing can appear when various systems are affected, it is necessary to find out their cause before starting treatment.
-In case of pathologies with the heart, they turn to a cardiologist.
-If the causes are in damage to the lung tissue, the therapist is also involved in the treatment.
+Since wheezing during breathing can occur when various systems are affected, it is necessary to find out their cause before starting treatment.
+In case of heart pathologies, consult a cardiologist.
+If the cause is damage to the lung tissue, the treatment is carried out by a therapist.

 Diseases that provoke bronchial wheezing occur for several reasons.